Teosoft7/DS_Project2/README.md

 1. Winning a game when a team is playing in front of their home crowd?
 2. Winning a game when the players’ height of the home team is taller?
 3. Losing a game when the defensive pressure of a team is lower than the other team?
-4. Winning a game when a team has higher offensive attributes than the other team?
+4. Winning a game when a team has higher offensive attributes(passing & shooting) than the other team?

 ### Data Migration:
 The data was obtained from a large SQlite file found on kaggle.com.
 We had then extracted each table in the SQlite file into 7 different .csv files, and imported them into a newly created database called “football_db” in PostgreSQL.
 This included: Country, League, Match, Player, Player Attributes, Team, and Team Attributes.